Assembly-Fundation/Assembly/README.md

-# Basics Tutorials For MASM x64 Visual Studio
+# Basics Tutorials For MASM on Visual Studio

-Practical tutorial series for familiarization with the MASM x64 assembly language in the Visual Studio IDE.
+Practical tutorial series for familiarization with the MASM assembly language in the Visual Studio IDE.

 A series of tutorials focused on learning syntax with simple examples.